A matter of human rights

 Pregnancy can lead to devastating health consequences for girls.
 Many adolescents are not yet physically ready for pregnancy or childbirth, and are therefore more vulnerable to complications.
 Additionally, adolescents who become pregnant tend to be from lower-income households, and many are nutritionally depleted, increasing the risks associated with pregnancy and childbearing.

 Tens of thousands of adolescents die annually of causes related to pregnancy and childbirth.
-In fact, these are the second leading cause of death among adolescent girls, aged 15-19, in developing countries.
+In fact, these are the second leading cause of death among adolescent girls, aged 15-19, globally.

 Health problems are even more likely if a girl becomes pregnant too soon after reaching puberty.
 The risk of maternal death for girls under age 15 in low- and middle-income countries is higher than for women in their twenties.
 These girls also face risks such as obstetric fistula.